robisim74/angular-l10n/README.md

 Get the changelog by [releases](https://github.com/robisim74/angular-l10n/releases).

 ## Angular localization features
+- Four modules to support tree shaking:
-- A module to translate texts & a module to translate texts, dates & numbers
+    - `TranslationModule` to translate texts
+    - `LocalizationModule` to translate texts, dates & numbers
-- A module for validation by locales (numbers)
+    - `LocaleValidationModule` for number validation by locales
+    - `CollatorModule` for sorting and filtering a list by locales
-- Direct & Asynchronous loading of translation data
+- Direct loading of translation data (objects)
-- Available providers for Asynchronous loading:
+- Asynchronous loading of translation data (json):
-    - Static (json files)
+    - Static
-    - WebAPI (json format)
+    - WebAPI
     - Fallback
     - Custom
 - Caching of the http requests
-- Composed languages (e.g. languageCode-countryCode)
+- Composed languages: `language[-script][-country]`
 - Language, Default locale & Currency through _ISO codes_
 - Timezone through _IANA_ time zone
 - Cookies, Session & Local Storage, or custom storage (e.g. for using with _Ionic Storage_) available for storing the _ISO codes_
 - _Intl API_ to localize dates & numbers
-- Pure pipes & Directives to get the translation
+- Pure pipes to get the translation
-- Decorators or class inheritance for the _ISO codes_ used by the pure pipes
+- Directives to get the translation:
+    - can dynamically change parameters and expressions values as the pipes
+    - can translate also attributes
+    - work also with complex UI components, like _Material_ or _Ionic_
+- Methods to get the translation in component class
 - Html tags in translations
 - Parameters in translations
 - Composed keys in translations (nested objects)
-- Directives can dynamically change parameters and expressions values as the pipes
-- Directives can translate also attributes
-- Directives work also with complex UI components, like _Material_ or _Ionic_
-- Methods to translate in component class
-- Custom translation handler for translated values
+- AoT compliant
-- Support for lazy loading
+- Lazy loading compliant
-- Collator for sorting and filtering a list by locales
+- Server Side Rendering compliant
+- `strict` TypeScript compiler option compliant
 - Localized routing for SEO

 ## Angular i18n solutions